TweetyLang/Specification/src/code/functions.md

 # 4. Functions
 Functions are a block of reusable code that accept input parameters (arguments) and produce an output value (return value).
-Functions can also include modifier keywords that alter or exetend their behaviour.
+Functions can also include modifier keywords that alter or extend their behaviour.

 ### Invoking Functions
 Functions can be static or instance-based.
 Static functions can be invoked directly without reference to an object: